cse110-fa21-group23/cse110-fa21-group23/admin/team.md

     * Github Page:https://github.com/karinasanchez04
     * Hiii!
 Im Karina and im a 4th year CS major.
 In my free time, I like to play volleyball, paint and watch the Dodgers!
 * Kevin Lee
     * Hey everyone!
 My name is Kevin Lee, a 4th year computer science major.
-I'm not entirely sure how to start conversation, but if anyone wants to introduce themselves with more facts, go right ahead.
-I guess one thing I'll say about myself is that I aspire to be a video game designer because I just love games.
+I aspire to be a video game designer because I love to play games and I have always wanted to be on the side of developing them as well.
     * Github Page:https://github.com/kjl001
 * Nhi Nguyen
     * Hi everyone!
 I’m Nhi (like “knee”) and I’m currently a 3rd year CS major.
 I like to draw, jump rope, and nap whenever I get the chance.
 I also really enjoying front-end work but hope to eventually become a full-stack developer in the future :)